vishnucta/legorap/README.md

 7) Run ABAP class ZCL_GENERATE_ASSET_DATA(Make sure classes are active too) to populate table zmarket_t(Market Value Help) and ZPRODSTAT_T (Status Value Help)

+8) Alternatively you can search for a package ZLCASE(ready to run App) in ABAP cloud environment.

 Ready to run :+1: